Quyen-Ta/Bike-Company-Data-Analysis-and-Visualization/README.md

-# Bike Company Data Analysis and Visualization
+# Revenue and Profit Data Analysis

 ## Project Overview
 This project analyzes data for a fictional bike company, exploring customer information, product details, revenue, and profit.
 The aim is to gain insights into the company's performance and provide data visualizations using Tableau.